 Veterinary Tests

 If your horse is showing cinchy behaviour, consult with a veterinarian.
-A thorough physical and musculoskeletal examination may be necessary and include gastroscopy and a lameness exam.
+A thorough physical and musculoskeletal examination may be necessary, and may include gastroscopy and a lameness exam.

 Gastroscopy:

-This test is used to check for ulcers in the stomach and involves placing a three-meter-long scope down the esophagus and into the stomach to visualize both the squamous and glandular mucosal surfaces.
+This test is used to check for ulcers in the stomach.
+The test involves placing a three-meter-long scope down the esophagus and into the stomach to visualize both the squamous and glandular mucosal surfaces.

 Lameness examination: